Resistance bands vs weights is the hot new topic particularly now people are looking for more ways to workout at home.

 With resistance bands you can even stack them i.e. use more than one band at a time to increase the resistance e.g. stack 10, 20, 30, 40 and 50lb bands together for 150lbs of resistance.

-Both resistance bands and weights are pretty durable when used correctly so they shouldn’t need replacing often.
-Resistance bands can split if used incorrectly or after long-term use but they are usually guaranteed for 1-2 years - most bands last longer.
+Both are pretty durable when used correctly so they shouldn’t need replacing often.
+Resistance bands can split if used incorrectly or after long-term use but they are usually guaranteed for 1-2 years - most bands last much longer.

 Dumbbells are more durable and are pretty hard to break - they are usually guaranteed for 2-5 years.
 So when it comes to cost for resistance bands vs weight, bands win for initial outlay, but it’s a win for weights for durability.